twilio/twilio-conversations-demo-react/README.md

 // generate a username and password pair different from what is presented below.

 //The 1st value [user00] acts as your Username for the Demo app Login.
 The 2nd value within double qoutes will act as your Password for the login.
 //This method is not advised to be used in production.
 This is ONLY for testing.
-In production, please utilize our server side helper libraries to handle your users.
+In production, please utilize your own server side application to handle your users.

 let users = {
     user00: "", !!!
 SET NON-EMPTY PASSWORD AND REMOVE THIS NOTE, THIS GENERATOR WILL NOT WORK WITH EMPTY PASSWORD !!!